 - on any other ground which is recognized as valid for the dissolution of marriage under Muslim law:

-Provided that- (a) no decree shall be passed on ground (iii) until the sentence has become final; (b) a decree passed on ground (i) shall not take effect for a period of six months from the date of such decree, and if the husband appears either in person or through an authorized agent within that period and satisfies the Court that he is prepared to perform his conjugal duties, the Court shall set aside the said decree; and (c) before passing a decree on ground (v) the Court shall, on application by the husband, make an order requiring the husband to satisfy the Court within a period of one year from the date of such order that he has ceased to be impotent, and if the husband so satisfies the Court within such period, no decree shall be passed on the said ground.
+Provided that- (a) no decree shall be passed on the ground (iii) until the sentence has become final; (b) a decree passed on the ground (i) shall not take effect for a period of six months from the date of such decree, and if the husband appears either in person or through an authorized agent within that period and satisfies the Court that he is prepared to perform his conjugal duties, the Court shall set aside the said decree; and (c) before passing a decree on ground (v) the Court shall, on application by the husband, make an order requiring the husband to satisfy the Court within a period of one year from the date of such order that he has ceased to be impotent, and if the husband so satisfies the Court within such period, no decree shall be passed on the said ground.

 DISSOLUTION OF HINDU MARRIAGE

-In Bangladesh, there is no specific law with regard to dissolution of Hindu marriage.
+In Bangladesh, there is no specific law with regard to the dissolution of Hindu marriage.
 The Hindus consider their marriage as a holy matrimony which creates a celestial affiliation that cannot be dissolved.

 Nevertheless, separation in Hindu marriage is possible and takes place.
-But Hindu married woman shall only be permitted to entertain this right if she is virtuous and has not changed her religion or attains the right with sufficient cause to comply with a decree of a competent Court for the restitution of conjugal rights.
+But a Hindu married woman shall only be permitted to entertain this right if she is virtuous and has not changed her religion or attains the right with sufficient cause to comply with a decree of a competent Court for the restitution of conjugal rights.

 - If he is suffering from any loathsome disease not contracted from her;